19 Jun 2014

 Curly, soft hair

-A former flatmate, a tipsy dinner in a revolving tower,
+A former flatmate, a tipsy dinner in a tower,

 Buying single cigarettes at the corner shop.